How to Differentiate Reading Fluency Practice

 Have students each create their own fluency folders (a simple file folder is fine) and put a bar graph inside the folders.
 A quick web search will bring dozens of fluency bar graphs for your selection.
 Select a bar graph that best matches the fluency speeds of your students.
 If in doubt, pick the higher level bar graph, because students tend to “overestimate” their scores on the fluency timings.
 Collect the fluency folders.

 - Show students a list of the fluency groups on the board or overhead with an asterisk by the first Fluency Leader chosen for each group.
 Inform students that you will rotate Fluency Leaders and that these students have two duties: Collect and return the group materials and ask the teacher when a student in their group needs help or has a question.
 Ask the Fluency Leaders to get the materials (fluency folders, pencil box, and one fluency passage) for each student in their groups.
-They should also get the CD and CD player if you are using these.
+They should also get the CD and CD player if you are using these or access the YouTube video for their fluency level and press PAUSE, if using the author’s Teaching Reading Strategies program.

 - As the Fluency Leaders gather and distribute the materials, show students the location of their fluency group and the desk/tables and chairs configuration on the board or overhead.
 Tell students that they will move desks/tables and chairs to form their fluency groups as shown.
 To signal readiness, the students will raise their hands.
 Inform them that fluency groups will receive participation points and incentives for “quick, quiet, and cooperative” transitions.
 Tell students to now move into their fluency groups.